aliseyeap/food-ordering-secangkir/README.md

 Developed by @aliseyeap.

 ### 📄 License
-This project is for educational and demonstration purposes.
+This project is developed for academic purposes and is not intended for commercial distribution.
+Please consult the authors for reuse or enhancement.